 How to Build Your Own News Aggregator Website

-Whether it’s an entire website or just a new feature to add to your existing site, a news aggregator only takes a few steps to set up, but its benefits could last far longer.
+Whether it’s an entire website or just a new feature to add to your existing WordPress blog, a news aggregator only takes a few steps to set up, but its benefits could last far longer.

 Step 1: Install WP RSS Aggregator